ConRoXP/ConRoXP/README.md

 # Hello there 😁

-My name is Robert and I am a graduate of the National & Kapodistrian University of Athens with a BSc in Economics (2018-2023).
+My name is Robert and I am an Economist (BSc) and an undergraduate Computer Engineer
-Currently I am an undergraduate Computer Engineer in the department of Computer Science and Engineering at the University of West Attica (2023- ).
+in the department of Computer Science and Engineering at the University of West Attica (2023- ).

 I am particularly interested in 👀:
 • `Low-level programming`